Eng-RSMY/HeleShawToolbox/README.md

 # HeleShawToolbox
-A MATLAB Toolbox for simulating the Hele-Shaw flow in the plane with varying permeability
+A MATLAB package to simulate the Hele-Shaw flow in the plane with varying permeability.